inspec/inspec/docs/ruby_usage.md

 ### 6. Avoid Ruby system calls

-Reason: System calls are often used to interact with the local OS or remote endpoints from a local installation.
+Reason: Ruby code is executed on the system that runs InSpec.
+This allows InSpec to work without Ruby and rubygems being required on remote targets (servers or containers).
+System calls are often used to interact with the local OS or remote endpoints from a local installation.
 InSpec tests, however, are designed to be universally executable on all types of runtimes, including local and remote execution.
 We want to give users the ability to take an OS profile and execute it remotely or locally.
-We also try to avoid more complexity and programming elements in control files.

 Avoid: `` `ls ``\`
 Avoid: `system("ls")`
 Avoid: `IO.popen("ls")`
 Use: `command("ls")` or `powershell("..")`

-Ruby's command executors will only run locally.
+Ruby's command executors will only run localy.
 If the profile is pointed to a remote endpoint these commands will not run on the remote OS and may skew results.

 Avoid: `File.new("filename").read`
 Avoid: `File.read("filename")`
 Avoid: `IO.read("filename")`
 Use: `file("filename")`

-Similar to the command interactions these files will only be read locally with Ruby's internal calls.
+Similar to the command interactions these files will only be read localy with Ruby's internal calls.
 Use the `file` resource to read them on any system.

 In general, try to avoid IO calls from within InSpec controls.

+### 7. Avoid Ruby gem dependencies in controls

+In addition to avoiding system-level gems and modules you should also limit the use of external dependencies to resource packs or plugins.
+Gems need to be resolved, installed, vendored, and protected from conflicts.
+We aim to avoid exposing this complexity to users of InSpec, to make it a great tool even if you are not a developer.

+Developers may still use external gem dependencies but should vendor it with their plugins or resource packs.

-### 7. Avoid debugging calls (in production)
+### 8. Avoid debugging calls (in production)

 Reason: One of the best way to develop and explore tests is the interactive debugging shell `pry` (see the section on "Interactive Debugging with Pry" at the end of this page).
 However, after you finish your profile make sure you have no interactive statements included anymore.
 Sometimes interactive calls are hidden behind conditionals (`if` statements) that are harder to reach.
 These calls can easily cause trouble when an automated profiles runs into an interactive `pry` call that stops the execution and waits for user input.